Pilot-in/PiloPress/README.md

 ## Tailwind CSS files

-All files under the `tailwind` folder are generate automatically.
+All files under the `assets` folder are generate automatically.
 When you will save `Pilo'Press > Styles > Tailwind` options in back-office, two files will be generated:
-- `tailwind.css` file will take the content of the "Tailwind CSS" option.
+- `pip-styles.css` file will take the content of the "Tailwind CSS" option.
 - `tailwing.config.js` file will take the content of the "Tailwind Configuration" option.

-If you click on "Update & Compile" and compile remotely thanks to [TailwindAPI](https://www.tailwindapi.com/), `tailwind.min.css` and `tailwind-admin.min.css` files will be generated.
+If you click on "Update & Compile" and compile remotely thanks to [TailwindAPI](https://www.tailwindapi.com/), `pip-styles.min.css` and `pip-styles-admin.min.css` files will be generated.

 For more details, see [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation/).